jakesylvestre/site/_posts/programming/2013-08-10-NcursesTutorial.md

     #include <ncurses.h>
     int main()
     {
     	initscr(); /* Start curses mode  */
-    	curs_set(0)        /* Makes the cursor invisible */
+    	curs_set(0); /* Makes the cursor invisible */
 		printw("Hello World !!!"); /* Print Hello World */
     	refresh(); /* Print it on to the real screen */ getch(); /* Wait for user input */ endwin(); /* End curses mode */

     	return 0;
     }

-So let's go through this short piece of code, the first function initscr() is to initiate Ncurses, you will need to put this function in every source code that uses the Ncurses library.
-The function initializes the curses system and allocates memory for our present window (called stdscr) and some other data-structures. printw(string) will output a string to an imaginary window.
-This brings us to refresh().
-When we called printw the data is actually written to an imaginary window, which is not updated on the screen yet.
+So let's go through this short piece of code.

+The first function *initscr()* is to initiate Ncurses, you will need to put this function in every source code that uses the Ncurses library.
+This function initializes the curses system and allocates memory for our present window (called stdscr) and some other data-structures.

+*printw(string)* will output a string to an imaginary window.
+This brings us to *refresh()*.
+When we called *printw()* the data is actually written to an imaginary window, which is not updated on the screen yet.
 The job of printw is to update a few flags and data structures and write the data to a buffer corresponding to stdscr.
-In order to show it on the screen, we need to call refresh() and tell the curses system to dump the contents on the screen.
-This function gives you the ability to make multiple changes to the output and display it whenever you want. endwin() will terminate Ncurses mode and frees the memory used.
+In order to show it on the screen, we need to call *refresh()* and tell the curses system to dump the contents on the screen.
+This function gives you the ability to make multiple changes to the output and display it whenever you want.

+*endwin()* will terminate Ncurses mode and frees the memory used.

 Now, there are more functions that output plain-text to the screen: